ekscrypto/SwiftEmailValidator/README.md

 # SwiftEmailValidator

 A Swift implementation of an international email address syntax validator based on RFC822, RFC2047, RFC5321, RFC5322, and RFC6531.
-Since email addresses are local @ remote the validator also includes IPAddressSyntaxValidator and EmailHostSyntaxValidator classes.
+Since email addresses are local @ remote the validator also includes IPAddressSyntaxValidator and the SwiftPublicSuffixList library
-This Swift Package does not require an Internet connection at runtime and is entirely self contained.
+This Swift Package does not require an Internet connection at runtime and the only dependency is the [SwiftPublicSuffixList](https://github.com/ekscrypto/SwiftPublicSuffixList) library.

+## Public Suffix List

+By default, domains are validated against the [Public Suffix List](https://publicsuffix.org) using the [SwiftPublicSuffixList](https://github.com/ekscrypto/SwiftPublicSuffixList) library.

+### Notes:
-Note: Due to the high number of entries in the Public Suffix list, you may want to pre-load on a background thread the PublicSuffixRulesRegistry.rules prior to using EmailSyntaxValidator or EmailHostSyntaxValidator.
+* Due to the high number of entries in the Public Suffix list (>9k), you may want to pre-load on a background thread the PublicSuffixRulesRegistry.rules prior to using EmailSyntaxValidator or EmailHostSyntaxValidator.

-## Public Suffix List (regular updates required)

-Domains are validated against the [Public Suffix List](https://publicsuffix.org).
-To update the built-in suffix list (PublicSuffixRulesRegistry.swift) use the Utilities/update-suffix.swift script.

-Public Suffix List last updated on 2022-01-29 21:33:00 EST
+* The [Public Suffix List](https://publicsuffix.org) is updated regularly, if your application is published regularly you may be fine by simply pulling the latest version of the SwiftPublicSuffixList library.
+However it is recommended to have your application retrieve the latest copy of the public suffix list on a somewhat regular basis.
+Details on how to accomplish this are available in the [SwiftPublicSuffixList](https://github.com/ekscrypto/SwiftPublicSuffixList) library page.

 ## Classes & Usage